How to Save Money on Business Utility Bills

 An investment that will pay dividends for your energy bills in the longer term is installing solar power, such as photovoltaic cells, where possible.
 Solar cells take some of your business power supply load off the grid, reducing how much you pay your supplier for electricity.

 Solar power typically has an ROI of about five years, after which time it will pay for itself and you’ll see the savings.
 However, making this investment reduces the strain on environmentally harmful power stations so it’s worth considering for more reasons than simply saving money.

 The reality is that switching to a supplier that’s right for your business can translate into significant savings on your overheads.
-Most businesses know this but don’t want to deal with the hassle of researching and switching supplier, especially in an energy market with 73 active licenced suppliers (as of June 2018).
+Most businesses know this but don’t want to deal with the hassle of researching and switching suppliers, especially in an energy market with over 20 business energy suppliers compared by our energy brokers.

-Fortunately, an energy broker can take away that hassle for you, and provide expert advice on which tariff is best suited to your needs, ensuring you only pay what you need to.
+Fortunately, an energy broker can take away that hassle for you, and provide expert advice on which tariff best suits your needs, ensuring you only pay what you need to.
 That’s where Exchange Utility comes in.
-As an award-winning business energy comparison service, our team of specialist will do the research and find the best tariff for your needs, so you can go back to worrying about your business, not your bills.
+As an award-winning business energy comparison service, our team of specialists will do the research and find the best tariff for your needs, so you can go back to worrying about your business, not your bills.

 Following these simple steps will ensure your business is a lean, green energy efficient machine and improve your bottom line in the process.